samiaisrar-ai/AI-Content-Portfolio/image-generation-with-ai.md

-### vImportant Areas to Focus for Product Photography
+### Important Areas to Focus for Product Photography

 ## Lighting